Solar panels and lighting

 Solar flood light usage based on the functional purposes:

 - Aesthetic functions.
-Sometimes we illuminate objects because we want them to be seen during the night for security reasons but sometimes it is nice to illuminate objects to improve the ambience during the evening hours.
+Sometimes we illuminate objects because we want them to be seen during the night for security reasons but sometimes it is nice to illuminate objects to improve the ambiance during the evening hours.
 Do you have a gorgeous fountain in your yard or a lovely, old tree stretching majestically in front of your house?
 Solar flood lights can be neatly used to expose these objects and it will surely make the atmosphere of your backyard more pleasing.

 - Security functions.
 Installation of solar flood lights as a security tool is nothing new.
 While people are still debating whether illuminating your house and yard actually will deter burglars from breaking into it (there are no certain statistics on it and the few research that has been conducted reveals with very contradictory results), many house-owners believe that if their home will be exposed during the darkest hours, it has less likely chance to be robbed since the neighbors could be able to notice strange movements around the house and motion sensors can trigger light and scare-off the burglars making them leave your property.

 - Ensuring light in areas without permanent electricity.
-In many distant areas such as deserts and parts where it is difficult to ensure permanent supply of electricity, solar flood lights can surely help a lot in providing the minimum necessary amount of electric lighting.
+In many distant areas such as deserts and parts where it is difficult to ensure a permanent supply of electricity, solar flood lights can surely help a lot in providing the minimum necessary amount of electric lighting.
 In cases like these the question is not anymore about saving the money on consuming less electrical energy, but more about having an efficient solution in parts where electricity is being constantly interrupted by natural forces or where simply there is no external power supply ensured.
 Thus it also becomes a very good solution for different rural lodges and eco-farms.

 Solar-powered flood lights vs. wired flood lights.